mutaician/nextjs-dashboard/README.md

 For more information, see the [course curriculum](https://nextjs.org/learn) on the Next.js Website.

+### Chapter 9
+Suspense allows you to defer rendering parts of your application until a condition is met

 ### Chapter 10

 1. Created a database in the same region as your application code to reduce latency between your server and database.